📢 Sandra’s back and has appointments starting in June!

 Outside of work Krystal can be found with other soccer moms at her kid’s games, chasing her two furry feline princesses, or travelling the world with her family.

-Krystal prioritizes weight-neutral care that centers compassion, body trust, and client autonomy.
+Krystal practices from a Health at Every Size (HAES) approach, prioritizing weight-neutral care that centers compassion, body trust, and client autonomy.
 She brings humour, empathy, and a grounded presence to her work, supported by a strong personal mindfulness practice.

 Krystal is a passionate sports dietitian, seasoned ultrarunner, race organizer, and dedicated vol...
 Read More